Fans are following Taylor Swift to Europe after finding Eras Tour tickets less costly there

 The three VIP tickets she secured close to the stage — ''I would call it brute-force dumb luck'' — cost 600 euros ($646) each.
 Swift subsequently announced six November tour dates in Toronto, within driving distance of Warren's home.
 "Absolute nose-bleed seats" already are going for 3,000 Canadian dollars ($2,194) on secondary resale sites like Viagogo, Warren said.

-''It does seem like it's more than a structural shift, maybe a personality transformation we all went through,'' said Natalia Lechmanova, the chief economist for Mastercard in Europe.
+''It does seem like it's more than a structural shift, maybe a personality transformation we all went through,'' said Natalia Lechmanova, the chief Europe economist for the Mastercard Economics Institute.

 As Swift hopscotches across Europe, Lechmanova expects restaurants and hotels to see the same boost that Mastercard observed within a 2.5-mile (4-kilometer) radius of concert venues in the U.S. cities she visited in 2023.
 The U.S. dollar's strong value against the euro may also increase retail spending on apparel, memorabilia, beauty products and supplies for the friendship bracelets fans exchange as part of the Eras Tour experience, the economist said.